 The aspects of usage that we consider when determining your bill depend on the plan to which you are subscribed.
-The details are always kept up-to-date on our Plans & Pricing Page.
+In general, we consider the following aspects of usage:

 - Your base plan fee